GEOS-DEV/GEOS/src/docs/sphinx/QuickStart.rst

 The resulting output files can then be visualized by any number of graphical visualization programs (typically `VisIt <https://wci.llnl.gov/simulation/computer-codes/visit/>`_ or `paraview <https://www.paraview.org/>`_).
 Thus, while GEOSX is GUI free, the typical workflow is not.

-Do I need to be a code developer to use GEOSX?:
+Do I need to be a code developer to use GEOSX?
 ------------------------------------------------
 For the moment, most users will need to download and compile the code from source, which we readily admit this requires a certain level of development expertise.
 We try to make this process as easy as possible, and we are working on additional deployment options to make this process easier.
 Once installed, however, our goal is to make GEOSX accessible to developers and non-developers alike.
 Our target audience includes engineers and scientists who want to solve tough application problems, but could care less about the insides of the tool.
 For those of you who *are* interested in scientific computing, however, GEOSX is an open source project and we welcome external contributions.

-What are the system requirements?:
+What are the system requirements?
 ------------------------------------------------
 GEOSX is primarily written in C++, with a focus on standards compliance and platform-to-platform portability.
 It is designed to run on everything from commodity laptops to the world's most powerful supercomputers.